-This past week, after months of searching for a 2 bedroom apartment that doesn’t exist with one of my best friends, we came to the realization that it just wasn’t going to happen.
-Anything we would actually agree to live in was obscenely expensive and unfortunately we just don’t have the funds to pay for our (desired) lavish lifestyle.
+That week, after months of searching for a 2 bedroom apartment that didn’t exist with one of my best friends, we came to the realization that it just wasn’t going to happen.
+Anything we would actually agree to live in was obscenely expensive and unfortunately we just didn’t have the funds to pay for our (desired) lavish lifestyle.
 Our decision was made.
 She was going to have to search for a room/roommates on Craigslist… and I was going to have to move back home (AHHH).
 I didn’t want to move back home though, so I didn’t give up on looking… and that’s when I found it – the perfect apartment.
 Okay maybe it wasn’t perfect.
 It wasn’t huge (just not super small).
 It had old, shitty appliances in the kitchen.
 And it didn’t have huge closets (I have a lot of clothes!).
 But to me – anything in my price range (or just slightly above it) that included all of my needs (wants you can live without) was perfect.

 I went to check out the hidden gem with my boyfriend, since my roommate already had plans, and we immediately fell in love with the place.
 Unfortunately my friend did not feel the same way, but I needed that apartment.
-There was nothing left on the market for me (literally) and I couldn’t move home.
+There was nothing left on the market for me (literally) and I couldn’t move back home.
 And that’s when it happened.
 All of a sudden I was filling out an application for the place with my boyfriend.
 As in the two of us moving in together.
 Like, living together.
 In the same apartment.
 What?!!?

-I told myself over and over that sometimes life doesn’t go as planned.
-But that didn’t stop the anxiety I was feeling over ditching my hot pink pillow cases, my paintings of pretty heels and flowers that I had just spent a decent amount of money on, and my girly (childhood) furniture (which I really do need to ditch soon)… I guess I just wasn’t ready to share a room.
-I have never shared a room.
+I told myself over and over though that sometimes life doesn’t go as planned.
+But that didn’t stop the anxiety I was feeling over ditching my hot pink pillow cases, my paintings of pretty heels and flowers that I had just spent a decent amount of money on, and my girly (childhood) furniture (which I really did need to ditch soon)… I guess I just wasn’t ready to share a room.
+I had never shared a room.
 Maybe in college a few times, but I still had MY room at home.
 My space.
 My closet.
 If you know me, you know I have an endless amount of clothes.
 And to share a small space with someone?
-I’m sorry, but your clothes can go on the porch or something… That’s how it would be.
+I’m sorry, but your clothes can go on the porch or something… That’s how I thought it would be.
 Sorry.

-Luckily, this place was a 2 bedroom, so we would have an endless amount of space to store our stuff AND we could still find a way to use decorations - girly or gender neutral.
-But no matter what, I still was not feeling 100% okay about the whole thing.
-I mean, I write a blog about 20-somethings who want to stay young forever (aka me).
-And moving in with a boy (to me) would mean that my youth is gone.
-It would mean I’m boring.
-It would mean I’m getting one step closer to a ring.
+The place we originally fell in love with unfortunately fell through, but that didn’t stop us from looking together.
+After weeks of seeing apartment after apartment after apartment we eventually, we found a great 1 bedroom that we would move into shortly after.
+After we signed the lease, I wasn’t feeling 100% okay about the whole thing.
+Moving in with a boy (to me) meant that my youth would be gone.
+It would mean I would be boring.
+It would mean I would be getting one step closer to a ring.
 It would mean I would spend my days scoping out furniture and my nights drinking a glass of wine before bed.
 It would mean I’m old.
-And I don’t want to be old.
+And I didn’t want to be old.